 Where & how do I get tested for HIV?

-If you have insurance, you can likely get an HIV test at the following locations with your co-pay:
+Whether or not you have insurance, you can likely get an HIV test at the following locations:

 - Local health clinic